 - Work in pairs.
 The title of this video is The Forgotten Organ.
 An organ is a part of the body with a special task, such as the heart.
-What do you think the "forgotten organ" is?
-Discuss your ideas. - Watch scene 2.1.
-While you watch, answer the questions.
-According to the video, what is the "forgotten organ"?
-Was your answer from Activity 23 correct? - 25 After you watch, work in pairs to answer the questions. - 1.
+What do you think the 'forgotten organ' is?
+Discuss your ideas. - 3 WHILE YOU WATCH Answer the questions.
+According to the video, what is the 'forgotten organ'?
+Was your answer from Activity 2 correct?
+Watch scene 2.1. - 4 AFTER YOU WATCH Work in pairs to answer the questions. - 1.
 What are microbes? - 2.
 What part of your body is almost equal in weight to all the microbes in your body? - 3.
 How many bacteria are in your gut? - 4.
 How do the microbes in your gut send signals to your brain? - 5.
 When Elaine Hsiao observed communication between two mice, what did she notice about the mouse with no microbes? - 6.
 What happened when she put microbes back into the mouse? - Work in groups.
 Some bacteria and viruses are harmful.
 Discuss examples of harmful microbes.
-Describe a time when harmful microbes made you sick.
+Describe a time when harmful microbes made you ill.
 How did you treat the situation?